TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

         and :ref:`f:uri.resource <t3viewhelper:typo3-fluid-uri-resource>`, provided that
         translations and public images were stored in the usual paths in your extension.

-        As of TYPO3 v12 this is no longer supported and it is recommended to use absolute keys or the `extensionName` argument plus key arguments in the ViewHelper.
+        Since TYPO3 v12 this is no longer supported and it is recommended to use absolute keys, or the `extensionName` argument plus key arguments in the ViewHelper.

 .. _cobj-fluidtemplate-properties-extbase-controllername: